ds300/lazyrepo/README.md

 - `pnpm install lazyrepo --workspace-root --save-dev`
 - `yarn add lazyrepo --dev`
 - `npm install lazyrepo --save-dev`

-Then `lazy init` to create a config file.

 And finally add `.lazy` to your .gitignore